Part of weakened White House magnolia tree to be removed

-(AP) — A “large portion” of a famed Magnolia tree planted on the south grounds by President Andrew Jackson will be removed because it is weak and poses a safety risk, the White House said Tuesday.
+GREENACRES, Fla.
+(AP) — A large portion of a famed magnolia tree planted on the south grounds of the White House by President Andrew Jackson will be removed because it is weak and poses a safety risk, a spokeswoman for first lady Melania Trump says.

 Removal is planned for this week while President Donald Trump and his family are at their Florida home for the holidays.

-Stephanie Grisham, a spokeswoman for Melania Trump, says the first lady reviewed reports from the U.S. National Arboretum about the nearly 200-year-old tree’s weakened condition and discussed exploring options with White House staff before ultimately deciding that a portion of the tree needed to be removed.
+Stephanie Grisham, a spokeswoman for Mrs. Trump, said Tuesday the first lady reviewed reports from the U.S. National Arboretum about the nearly 200-year-old tree’s condition and explored options with White House staff before deciding that a portion of the tree needed to be removed.

-“After reviewing the reports, she trusted that every effort had been made to preserve the historic tree, and was concerned about the safety of visitors and members of the press who are often standing right in front of the tree during Marine One lifts,” Grisham said.
+“She trusted that every effort had been made to preserve the historic tree, and was concerned about the safety of visitors and members of the press who are often standing right in front of the tree during Marine One lifts,” Grisham said, referring to the presidential helicopter.

-Mrs. Trump has asked that wood from the tree be preserved, and that seedlings be readily available if the opportunity to plant a new Magnolia tree arises.
+Mrs. Trump has asked that wood from the tree be preserved, and that seedlings be available if the opportunity to plant a new tree arises.

-Jackson added the Magnolia to the White House grounds in 1835, according to the White House Historical Association.
-It stands on the west side of the South Portico, opposite a second Magnolia that subsequently was planted for symmetry.
+Jackson added the magnolia to the White House grounds in 1835, according to the White House Historical Association.
+It stands on the west side of the South Portico, rising almost as tall as the White House itself.
+It stands opposite a second magnolia that subsequently was added on the other side of the portico for symmetry.

+In September 1994, a Maryland man died when the stolen plane he was piloting crashed through the magnolia tree and crumpled against the south wall of the White House, below the president’s private quarters.
+President Bill Clinton and his family were not in the mansion at the time.
+They were staying at a government guest house on the other side of Pennsylvania Avenue because of repairs at the White House.

 CNN first reported on the White House’s tree-trimming plan.
-According to documents the cable TV network said it had obtained exclusively, the tree must be removed quickly, despite decades-long efforts to preserve it, including through the use of cables to help keep it upright.
+According to documents the cable TV network said it had obtained exclusively, the tree must be removed quickly, despite decades-long preservation efforts, including through the use of cables to help keep it upright.

 The documents read in part: